-A study in Philippines included 2224 respondents from 166 communities, the survey was administered during the earlier stages of the pandemic, 94.0% of respondents had already heard of COVID-19.
-Traditional media sources such as television (85.5%) and radio (56.1%) were reported as the main sources of information about the virus.
-Coughing and sneezing were identified as a transmission route by 89.5% of respondents, Handwashing was identified by 82.2% of respondents as a preventive measure against the virus, but social distancing and avoiding crowds were only identified by 32.4% and 40.6%, respectively[14].
+A study in Philippines conducted earlier stages of the pandemic, 94.0% of respondents had already heard of COVID-19 and their main sources of knowledge are television and radio.
+A big percentage think that coughing and sneezing were identified as a transmission route by of respondents, handwashing also a preventive measure against the virus, but they are not showed any interest in social distancing and avoiding [14].
 A cross-sectional descriptive study recruited participants with assistance from South Asian community centers and organizations in Hong Kong.
 A total of 352 participants completed questionnaires to assess their level of KAP towards COVID-19.
 The mean COVID-19 knowledge, attitude and practices item score was 5.38 (SD = 1.45), and 3.41 (SD = 0.65) out of a maximum of 5 and 3.50 (SD = 0.52) out of a maximum of 4 [15].
-Online-based cross-sectional study conducted from March 29 to April 19, 2020, involving Bangladeshi residents aged 12–64 years, recruited via social media.
-After consenting, participants completed an online survey assessing socio-demographic variables, perception, and KAP towards COVID-19.
-Of the 2017 survey participants, 59.8% were male, the majority were students (71.2%), aged 21–30 years (57.9%), having a bachelor's degree (61.0%), having family income >30,000 BDT (50.0%), and living in urban areas (69.8).
-The survey revealed that 48.3% of participants had more accurate knowledge, 62.3% had more positive attitudes, and 55.1% had more frequent practices regarding COVID-19 prevention [16].
-A study in Indonesia showed over 70% of respondents correctly answered questions related to COVID-19 general symptoms, transmission modes, and prevention measures.
-Most respondents (95.5%) agreed that COVID-19 might be controlled.
-Most (80.8%) also believed Indonesia might to win against this virus.
+Online-based cross-sectional study conducted from March 29 to April 19, 2020 via social media.
+The survey revealed that lower than half of the participants had more accurate knowledge, majority of the participants had more positive attitudes, and almost half of the participants had more frequent practices regarding COVID-19 prevention [16].
+A study in Indonesia showed over two-third of respondents correctly answered questions related to COVID-19 general symptoms, transmission modes, and prevention measures.
+Most of the respondents agreed that COVID-19 might be controlled.
+Most also believed that Indonesia might to win against this virus.
 More than half of the respondents were considered sufficient to have a positive impact on community health and was reported on 10 of the 16 questions [17].

-Thus, KAP is crucial in determining whether the population is willing to consider the health authorities' behavior modification interventions or not.
-Assessing the risk factors linked to KAP of COVID-19 would aid in the generation of data for Malaysians that could be used to develop tailored strategies and health promotion initiatives.
-Therefore, the aim of this study is to assess knowledge, attitude and practices towards coronavirus COVID-19) disease in South and Southeast Asia by a systematic review methods and comparing the result by applying in Malaysian cross-sectional study.
+However, research on KAP is crucial in determining whether the population is willing to consider the health authorities' behavior modification interventions or not.
+Assessing the risk factors linked to KAP towards COVID-19 would aid in the generation of data for Malaysians that could be used to develop tailored strategies and health promotion initiatives.
+Therefore, this study initiated a mixed study design (both cross-sectional and review) to assess the knowledge, attitude and practices towards coronavirus COVID-19) disease.
+Firstly, the cross-sectional study was conducted among Malaysian population and latter, we conducted a systematic review based on Southeast and South-Asian populations to cross-compare our findings.

-Methods
+Materials and Methods

 This study was conducted by following a mixed study design (both cross-sectional and systematic review).
-For this, we performed an online based cross-sectional study among Malaysian population.
+For this, we firstly, performed an online based cross-sectional study among Malaysian population.
 Later, we performed a systematic review to obtain a comprehensive a scenario on KAP in South and Southeast Asia.

 Cross-sectional study methods